dschmenk/PLASMA/README.md

 ![Pleiades](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4e/Pleiades_large.jpg/1024px-Pleiades_large.jpg)
 image credit: NASA, ESA, AURA/Caltech, Palomar Observator

 PLASMA has grown from a language compiler to a full featured interactive environment for developing and running applications.
-With the addition of FORTH and LISP to the PLASMA ecosystem as well as support for assembly programming with EDASM and even a bugfix so AppleSoft can run from the PLASM command line, a new designation for the expanded functionality seems in order.
+With the addition of FORTH and LISP to the PLASMA ecosystem as well as support for assembly programming with EDASM and even a bugfix so AppleSoft can run from the PLEIADES command line, a new designation for the expanded functionality seems in order.
 PLEIADES incorporates many feature improvements and bug fixes from the previous PLASMA 2.11 release.
 Here a some of the biggest updates:

 1. Increase evaluation stack size to 32 entries for more complex algorithms